JRCSTU/wltp/README.md

 [TOC]

 ## Contents
-- Python code implementing the WLTP algorithm.
+- Python code implementing the WLTP algorithm (CURRENTLY OLD PHASE1A in `master` branch).
 - The original files of the algo (document & MSAccess db).
 - Notebooks to process the vehicle data, build HDF5-dbm launch the algo, etc::